nachocaru/xaprb.com/content/blog/2012-09-11-i-always-trip-on-level-ground.md

 categories:
   - SQL
 ---
-On the lighter side: I&#8217;ve always had trouble with mysqldump&#8217;s expected syntax.
+On the lighter side: I've always had trouble with mysqldump's expected syntax.
 You know, as the author of a book and all that, you might think I can get this to work.
 But pretty much every time I run this tool, it humiliates me.
 Witness:

     $ mysqldump --host localhost --password secr3t --all-databases